NMSSM neutralino dark matter for CDF II $W$-boson mass and muon $g-2$ and the promising prospect of direct detection: Experimental constraints and measurements

-\item \underline{\textbf{Higgs decay}}\\ The SM Higgs properties can be basically determined by its invisible decay and decay to diphoton.
-The former constrains the Higgs decaying to new particles particularly DM, while the later gives an upper limit to the new charge particles involving in the loop calculations.
-The LHC experimental measurements of the signal strength of Higgs decaying to diphoton $R_{\gamma\gamma}$~\cite{1909.02845} and branching ratio of Higgs decay to invisible particles $R_{\rm inv}$~\cite{1904.05105} are
+\item {\textbf{The SM-like Higgs mass and decay}}\\ The latest LHC measured Higgs mass is $m_{h_\mathrm{SM}} = 124.99 \pm 0.18 \pm 0.04\gev$~\cite{ATLAS:2022net}.
+The theoretical uncertainty of Higgs mass is set to be 2 GeV, taking into account the neglected higher-order loop corrections and renormalization scheme differences~\cite{Heinemeyer:2011aa, Fowlie:2012im}.
+The SM Higgs properties can be basically determined by its invisible decay and decay to diphoton.
+The former constrains the Higgs decay to new particles, particularly DM, while the latter gives an upper limit to the new charge particles involved in the loop calculations.
+The LHC experimental measurements of the signal strength of Higgs decay to diphoton $R_{\gamma\gamma}$~\cite{ATLAS:2022tnm} and a branching ratio of Higgs decay to invisible particles $R_{\rm inv}$~\cite{ATLAS:2022yvh, ATLAS:2022vkf} are

 Signal strength of Higgs decay to diphoton is defined as

 where ${\rm BR}(h \to \gamma \gamma)_{\rm SM} = 2.27 \times 10^{-3}$ \cite{ParticleDataGroup:2020ssz} is the branching ratio of Higgs decay to diphoton final state in the SM.